stoned7/rabbitmq-loadbalanced-exchange/README.md

 rabbitmq-loadbalanced-exchange
 ==============================

-loadbalanced exchange("x-loadbalanced") is like direct exchange which route the messages only to less loaded queue.
+loadbalanced exchange("x-loadbalanced") is like direct exchange, which route the messages only to less loaded queue.

-clone git repository to your "plugins-src" directory of rabbitmq source codebase and from rabbitmq source codebase directory type the following command.
+clone git repository to your "plugins-src" directory of rabbitmq codebase and from rabbitmq source codebase directory type the following command.

 $make clean
 $make run